Power of Attorney Patrick Huolohan Turnbull Hill Lawyers

 Duties

-The duties imposed upon a General Power of Attorney are limited, given the scope is restricted, e.g., limited to a house purchase or whilst overseas.
+The duties imposed under a General Power of Attorney are limited, given the scope is restricted, e.g., limited to a house purchase or whilst overseas.
 Therefore, those duties are usually not comprehensive and have a defined endpoint.

 How long do they last?